jarkkoronkainen/thememe/README.txt

 # thememe

-A theme by Jarkko Ronkainen based on Hybrid Core
+A WordPress theme by Jarkko Ronkainen based on Hybrid Core